Shane32/AppTemplate/README.md

 For complete authentication setup instructions, see the [Application Authentication Setup](docs/azure-authentication-setup.md) guide.

-### Azure Key Vault

-Azure Key Vault provides secure storage for application secrets, connection strings, and other sensitive configuration values.
-The template is configured to automatically load secrets from Key Vault in both development and production environments.

-Key Vault setup is optional but recommended for production deployments.
-When configured, secrets stored in Key Vault will override values in appsettings.json, allowing you to keep sensitive information out of your codebase.

-For Key Vault configuration instructions, see the [Azure Key Vault Setup](docs/azure-keyvault-setup.md) guide.

-## 🚢 Production Deployment

-This section covers automated deployment to Azure App Service using GitHub Actions.
-While the template can be deployed to other cloud providers (AWS, Google Cloud, etc.) or on-premises infrastructure, those deployment scenarios are not covered in this documentation.

-### Azure App Service (CI/CD)
+### GitHub Actions (CI/CD)

-This template includes pre-configured GitHub Actions workflows for automated building, testing, and deployment to Azure App Service.
+This template includes pre-configured GitHub Actions workflows for automated building, testing, and deployment.
 Deployment uses passwordless authentication via managed identities - no passwords or connection strings need to be stored in GitHub secrets.

-**Setup Steps**:

-1. **[Azure Web App Setup](docs/azure-webapp-setup.md)** - Create the Azure Web App, enable its system-assigned managed identity, and grant it permissions to access your database and Key Vault
-2. **[GitHub Actions Configuration](docs/github-actions-setup.md)** - Create a user-assigned managed identity for CI/CD, configure federated credentials for GitHub Actions, and set up GitHub environments and secrets

 **How It Works**: